enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - `persist: true` - remember the merged headers for the rest of the connection

 <!--
+- So how do we handle headers?
 - Browsers cannot set arbitrary headers on a WebSocket upgrade.
 That's a browser limitation, not ours.
 - The protocol works around it by giving you a connection_init message right after the upgrade.
 We treat the payload of that message as the headers for the connection.
-- We also let you put headers on individual operations, in the extensions field.
+- We also let you put headers on individual operations, in the extensions field of the GraphQL operation.
 Useful when one operation needs different headers than the rest.

+TODO: add an example of headers in operation extensions

-- The both mode merges them.
+- The "both" mode merges them.
 Operation extensions win on conflict.
 - And persist lets you remember the merged result so future operations on the same connection inherit it.
 -->

+---
+zoom: 0.85
 ---

 # Why `persist: true` is Nice